pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 editions by the Recordak method and are using Recordak Library Projectors for reading the film.
 Several libraries are now using film copies of newspapers that they ordinarily kept on their shelves in bound form.
-The use of film copies materially reduces the space required to house the bound volumes, eliminates the&nbsp;{%- include pagebreak.html canvas= 285 -%}&nbsp;cost of binding and provides a permanent record.
+The use of film copies materially reduces the space required to house the bound volumes, eliminates the {% include pagebreak.html canvas= 285 %} cost of binding and provides a permanent record.
 These libraries are using
 Recordak Library Projectors for reading from the films.

 Recently the Recordak Corporation photographed the editions of the New